tglucksmann/buybitcoinworldwide.github.io/_kb/bb_convert_paypal_to_bitcoin.md

 ## 7. Deposit and select amount

 Scroll down a bit to find the option to deposit with PayPal.
-Enter the amount on the left and then click the "Checkout with PayPal" button.
+Enter the amount you want to deposit on the left and then click the "Checkout with PayPal" button.

 ![change paypal for sll][7]{: .img-responsive .kb-helper}